kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

      can be attempted on that place.
 See *Failure Handling*.

    Gang Scheduling is currently implemented as a plugin, meaning the `minCount` constraint is enforced at the plugin level.
-However, the proposed Workload Scheduling Cycle algorithm needs to know if this constraint is met to decide whether to commit the results.
+The proposed Workload Scheduling Cycle algorithm needs to know if this constraint is met to decide whether to commit the results.
-   To verify this, a new extension point will be introduced, allowing plugins to validate the group's scheduled pods.
-This will function similarly to a `Permit` check (likely requiring `Reserve` state) but without the suspension (`WaitOnPermit`) gate.
-Crucially, this extension should support two checks:
+   To achieve this, we will reuse the existing `Permit` extension point, but without the suspension phase (`WaitOnPermit`).
+Crucially, this check has to support two modes:

    * Validation: Check whether the currently scheduled pods meet the requirements, e.g., if the `minCount` pods from a pod group was successfully scheduled.